 And with that, Bob became the lead guitar player of The Romeros, and there’s no one else I would rather have in that spot.
 My band owes most of its career to rape/revenge films and to Prince.

 Prince was a major influence on me in so many ways.
 While I simply wish I could play guitar like him, I never was able to.
 There’s something about his playing that seems so unapproachably cool and effortless, while I feel like I’m working hard up on that stage at shitty clubs around Chicago.
 Prince was talented, yes, but there’s something else in him… that man was gifted.
 He was born to play music.
-It’s easy to picture someone as legendary as Bruce Springsteen working in a New Jersey factory while playing with a bar band on weekends in some alternate timeline.
+It’s easy to picture someone as legendary as Bruce Springsteen working in a New Jersey factory while playing with a bar band on weekends in some alternate timeline or any other musician working the dayshift at Guitar Center.
 But Prince had to be an entertainer.
 Prince needed to be Prince.

 While The Artist was a phenomenal guitar player, it was his songwriting that really spoke to me.
 Prince knew how to craft compelling tale in these three minute pop blasts, even out Springsteen-ing Springsteen on “Little Red Corvette.”
 Prince mined classic rock ‘n’ roll tropes such as cars, girls, and love, and added that undeniable touch of sex and sleaze, without slamming you over the head with it like KISS would do.
 I attempted that in my songwriting — it was like writing fiction, short stories, but with a hook, a chorus, and considerably shorter.
 Prince even made being late for work sexy with “Manic Monday,” a tune he penned for Susanna Hoffs.
 It was the first time I became aware of a songwriter’s “style.”
 He peppered these sweet pop hooks with dangerous sexuality (“Sister”) and challenged preconception (“Jack U Off”).
 While Prince is certainly known for singing funky songs about being a sexy motherfucker, to only concentrate on that side of the man would be a disservice.
 I am very much a rock ‘n’ roller type, and I always dug The Artist’s more guitar heavy tunes.
 He could do punked-up political commentary (“Ronnie Talk To Russia”—a song The Ramones wish they wrote), slick power-pop, with heavy hooks and big harmonies (“When You Were Mine”) and could combine all of those together, as he did on a more recent track, “Baltimore.”
 He could sing rock ‘n’ roll like a hip-hopper, and he could do hip-hop like a rock ‘n’ roller, like on “Pussy Control” which was a standard for all the boys and motherfucking girls that would populate the smoke-filled kitchen of my old apartment after all of those Romeros gigs in my ‘twenties.
 With as much music as Prince put out in his career, if you didn’t like the Prince song you were currently hearing, don’t worry, you’ll probably dig the next.